 We bought the top microwaves currently available and put them through the wringer to see which model came out on top.
 We split our testing process into four different metrics, with a handful of tests in each metric.
-This article gives exact details on our testing process.

 Ease of Use